luismiguelcasadodiaz/42/cyber/corsair/README.md

         f.write(ciphertext)

 ```
+# Crypto_find_gcd.py

-4.- Uncover common factors between ns from public keys.
+5.- Uncover common factors between ns from the 100 fake public keys.

 As i have created 100 public keys, for each one of them i try to find commond divisor wiht other 99 public keys

 ```

-for num in range(100):  #  i generated 100 keys to play with them
+for num in range(0, 100):  #  i generated 100 keys to play with them
     # reading first public key
     # ...... more code here
     with open(pathPub,'rb') as publicfile:
         publickey1 = RSA.import_key(publicfile.read())

-    for num2 in range(100):  #  i generated 100 keys to play with them
+    for num2 in range(num + 1, 100):  #  i generated 100 keys to play with them
     # ...... more code here
         if pathPub != pathPub2: